Wessel-a/note_taking_app/README.md

 Added the Image and Sketch classes, although they have not been fully implemented yet.
-Basic H2 database persistence has been set up. basic data checks are included in the NoteTakingAppApplication.java class.
+Basic H2 database persistence has been set up.
+Basic data checks are included in the NoteTakingAppApplication.java class.